EricMbouwe/Wotchd/README.md

 ## About The Project

-The project creates a database which holds 4 tables:
+The project creates a database which holds 3 tables:

     - Users : Is the table containing the users' data
       - Fields :
+        - string:   name
-        - string:   username
+        - string:   email
-        - string:   fullname
+        - string:   password
         - datetime: created_at
         - datetime: update_at

-    - Wotchd : is the table containing the Wotchd' data
+    - Programs : is the table containing the programs' data
       - Fields:
+        - string:   name
-        - text:     text
+        - integer:  amount
         - integer:  author_id
+        - integer:  group_id
         - datetime: created_at
         - datetime: update_at

-    - Followings : Is the table that tracks users followings
+    - Groups : Is the table to groups programs
       - Fields
-        - integer: follower_id
-        - integer: followed_id
+        - string: name

-    - Likes : Is the table that contains the users' likes on the Wotchd
-      - Fields
+        - string: icon
-        - integer: opinion_id
+        - datetime: created_at
-        - integer: user_id
+        - datetime: update_at

-Additionally 2 tables are created by the ActiveStorage to keep links to the users' images
+We have 2 tables created by the ActiveStorage to store users and groups avtars as well.

   - active_storage_attachments
   - active_storage_blobs